szczursonn/gsheet-fb-contribution-tracking-script/README.md

 # gsheet-fb-contribution-tracking-script

-A Google Apps Script for tracking contribution and attendance of facebook event in google sheet
+A Google Apps Script for tracking contribution and attendance of facebook event in google sheet.
-Allows importing facebook event attendance info from csv file
+Allows importing facebook event attendance info from csv file.
+Paid status and additional info is persisted across imports.

 ⚠️ Status column is not internationalized because I don't care.
 If you use csv with statuses in different language every record will be treated as status change